-To minimize the biological effects of radiation, special rules and regulations are set forth for individuals exposed to radiation in an occupational setting.
-In general, there is a minimal external radiation hazard to personnel from procedures involving radiation.
+To minimize the biological effects of radiation, special rules and regulations are set forth for individuals occupationally exposed to radiation.
+There is, in general, minimal external radiation hazard to personnel from procedures involving radiation.
 Adherence to guidelines contained in this manual will help employees and students keep their exposures as low as reasonably achievable (ALARA), and should reduce radiation exposures to levels allowable for individuals or in some cases, to levels indistinguishable from natural background.